amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

   }
 {% endcodeblock %}

-Note that `index` is a zero-based index: 0 will be the first element, 1 second and so on.
+Note that `index` is a zero-based index: 0 will be the first element, 1 second, and so on.

 > Removing an element anywhere within the list is *O(n)*.